Sholtee/sfc/README.md

 - 0.0.4: Fixed node parsing issue
 - 0.0.5: Small improvements
 - 0.0.6: User defined file extensions (`exts`) are now merged with the defaults
+- 0.0.7:
+  1. Fixed line ending issue
+  2. Processors have their own context (`this`) which includes stuffs about the current executing block (name, attrs, etc.)